-The Business, Communication and the Liberal Arts (BCLA) minor was developed in 1997 in response to needs expressed by national and local business executives.
+The Business, Communication & the Liberal Arts (BCLA) minor was developed in 1997 in response to needs expressed by national and local business executives.

 Students possessing this minor will help meet the growing demand for graduates who have strong oral and written communication skills, the ability to think critically and creatively in solving problems, and a general knowledge of business culture and practices.